 In Search of the Mountain Ghost

-Prepare yourself for the harsh Mongolian winter in remote Altai Tavan Bogd National Park, as you spend a week with a local tracker in pursuit of the elusive Snow Leopard, Mongolia’s “Mountain Ghost.”
-Experience one of the last true wildernesses, a place where few travellers venture, at a time when it is covered in a picture-perfect blanket of snow.
+Prepare yourself for the harsh environment in the remote Tsagaan Sair Valley of Mongolia, tracking the Snow Leopard, Mongolia’s “Mountain Ghost.”
+Experience one of the last true wildernesses and a place where few travellers venture.
 Go on safari in Hustai National Park in search of Przewalski’s horse, once extinct in the wild, and learn about eagle hunting from people still practicing this ancient way of life on this trip for the hardcore adventure and wildlife lover.

-Stay in locally owned and operated hotels, marvel at the hospitality of the eagle hunters and participate in putting together a traditional nomadic ger where will stay while in pursuit of the Mountain Ghost.
+Stay in locally owned and operated hotels, marvel at the hospitality of the eagle hunters and assist our family of eagle hunters in relocating to their winter residence.

 Shamans & Spacemen

 Step back into the past of the ancient Silk Road and blast off into the future of space travel on this in-depth adventure of magnificent Kazakhstan, a land of colourful characters, glittering tiled mausoleums and palaces, vast landscapes, scientific endeavours and diverse cities.

 Celebrate a country whose legacy spans the days of ancient khans, nomadic pilgrimages and the cold war, and where a fierce spirit of independence and unique national identity is emerging 30 years after declaring independence.
 Explore remote national parks with limestone formations that rival Monument Valley and unique endemic bird life and sail the Caspian Sea.
 Spend a day with fishermen in remote villages in the Aral Sea, and spend a night on a honey farm with beekeepers in a fairy-tale forest, where you will be lulled to sleep with honey-steeped tea and bedtime stories.